Chapter 11.2 – Ports and Economic Development

 Despite the lack of a standardized methodology, some common conclusions apply:

-• Total employment effects of ports (direct and indirect/induced) are significant and typically represent between 1% and 5% of the total employment in a country.
+• Total employment effects of ports (direct and indirect/induced).
+Significant and typically represent between 1% and 5% of the total employment in a country.

-• In many ports, local direct employment effects of port activity are stagnating or decreasing due to a combination of deindustrialization, containerization, and the increasing use of automated port handling systems and technology.
+• Local employment effects of ports.
+In many ports, local direct employment effects of port activity are stagnating or decreasing due to a combination of deindustrialization, containerization, and the increasing use of automated port handling systems and technology.
 As a result, the growth in direct FTEs in many (but not all) port areas is either negative or close to zero while throughput volumes increase.

-• More and more jobs are created outside the port area.
+• Outside port area employment.
+An increasing number of jobs are being created outside the port area.
 A large variety can be observed in how these processes are materializing in specific individual ports.
 At one extreme, some ports have succeeded in attracting more businesses and, thus, more jobs in the port area in recent years.
 At the other extreme, some seaports have become merely transit centers servicing economic and logistics centers in the immediate or more distant hinterland.
 When employment effects increasingly extend beyond the local port level, ports might be confronted with a lower direct employment level but higher indirect and related jobs.
-Potential reasons for less direct jobs include productivity gains, outsourcing activities to companies outside the port, or the delocalization of activities to the hinterland.
+Potential reasons for fewer direct jobs include productivity gains, outsourcing activities to companies outside the port, or the delocalization of activities to the hinterland.

 With the setting up of global supply and transport chains, there has been a growing level of mismatch between the benefits of port activities and the scale and scope of these benefits.
 While at the aggregate level, it is clear that port investments have economic benefits, the spatial and sectoral distribution of these benefits is far less evident.
-One particular mismatch concerns local (community) versus regional/national/global benefits.
+One particular mismatch concerns local (community) versus regional, national, or global benefits.
 The following points underline this mismatch:

-• Labor usually comes from the local community, and its benefits (mostly wages) are derived in the region, particularly indirect job multipliers.
-As port employment went down because of mechanization and containerization, so did the local labor benefits.
-Yet, several port jobs are remunerated at a wage that is much higher than those usually found in the manufacturing sector.
+• Labor.
+Usually comes from the local community, and its benefits (mostly wages) are derived in the region, particularly indirect job multipliers.
+As port employment decreased due to mechanization, containerization, and automation (more recently), so did the local labor benefits.
+Yet, several port jobs are remunerated at a much higher wage than those usually found in the manufacturing sector.
 The most important employment multiplier of ports is usually related to trucking.

-• Capital usually does not come from the community but is provided by national and international funding sources, such as investment banks, pension funds, and terminal operators.
+• Capital.
+Usually does not come from the community but is provided by national and international funding sources, such as investment banks, pension funds, manufacturers, shipping lines, and terminal operators.
 Thus, the return on this capital (e.g. loan or operational revenues) does not accumulate in the port region but among global financial centers.

-• Firms can be local in ownership, but commercial trends have underlined vertical and horizontal integration in the port industry.
+• Firms.
+They can be locally owned, but commercial trends have underlined vertical and horizontal integration in the port industry.
 For instance, terminal operations at one port are usually part of a portfolio of terminals located in different ports across the region or even the world.
 Thus, profits derived from terminal operations are not necessarily invested in the port where they were generated.

-• Port land use is usually regulated by leasing and concession contracts, but land prices are often a tool for attracting investors and usually do not reflect real value.
+• Port land use.
+Usually regulated by leasing and concession contracts, but land prices are often a tool for attracting investors and usually do not reflect real value.
 This underlines that the impacts of ports on real estate values are not necessarily fully accounted for.

-• Local transport infrastructure, namely roads, are usually provided for free (or at a fee lower than costs).
+• Local transport infrastructure.
+Usually provided for free (or at a fee lower than real costs), particularly for roads.
 This represents a form of local or regional subsidy for globally-focused activities.

-• Taxes and customs duties are only partly allocated to the port region.
+• Taxes and customs duties.
+They are only partly allocated to the port region.
 They are usually a national source of income used to fund other social and infrastructure programs.

-• Environmental (pollution) and social (noise, accidents) externalities are assumed by the community, while the generators of these externalities usually bear only a fraction of them.
+• Environmental externalities.
+Externalities such as pollution, noise, and accidents are assumed by the community, while the generators of these externalities usually bear only a fraction of them.

 Therefore, port benefits are increasingly distributed across actors and concern geography that transcends the local community and, at times, the region.
 This trend skews the assessment of the benefits of port investments, where the local economic impacts can be much less significant than those at the regional or national levels.
-Conflicts or pressures can result from local communities that may be disappointed because their expectations about the economic benefits of port activities may not be met.
+Conflicts or pressures can arise from local communities that may be disappointed if their expectations about the economic benefits of port activities are not met.
 At the same time, their perception of environmental externalities is present.
 Still, despite the complexity of assessing their economic impacts, ports remain fundamental to the economic well-being of the nations, regions, and localities they are embedded in.

 Related Topics